habdullah/edgenet/README.md

 EdgeNet is Kubernetes adapted for the network edge.
 It allows you to deploy applications to hundreds of nodes that are scattered across the internet, rather than to just one or a small number of centralized datacenters.

-The code that we are developing here is in production use in [the EdgeNet testbed](http://www.edge-net.org/), which is being used by researchers worldwide to conduct experiments in distributed systems and internet measurements.
+The code that we are developing here is in production powering [the EdgeNet testbed](http://www.edge-net.org/), on which researchers worldwide conduct experiments in distributed systems and internet measurements.

 We have adopted a two-week sprint cycle for rolling out code and deploying it to the testbed.
 This is free, open-source software (FOSS), and **we welcome you as a contributor**, should you wish to help out.